Research and reports

 The Telegraph reports that there’s a ‘mountain to climb’ when it comes to the prices of plug-in cars.

 Ultimately, the green transport group says more needs to be done to encourage people to buy an EV to avoid a ‘Big Bang’ in 2030.
-Their report suggests:
+Their proposals include:

 It’s important to note that this is only a proposal, and the government hasn’t yet indicated how they plan to balance motoring taxation and this commitment to the green agenda.

-What do you think of the proposals?
+What do you think of the road pricing proposals?
 Let us know in the comments below.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer